-federal level, there is not necessarily any relation between state and local borrowing and fiscal deficits, and it is wrong to treat an increase in the (gross) debt ratio as evidence of (net) dissaving.
-In fact, as we show, asset and debt positions often vary together.
-Second, when states seek to accommodate mismatches between revenue and expenditure (for instance due to the business cycle) they may - and usually do - do so by reducing their asset positions rather than by issuing new debt.
-Third, to the extent that the real activities of state and local governments are limited by their balance sheet positions, this may operate on the asset side as well as on the liability side.
+A central fact often neglected in these discussions is the large asset positions of state and local governments.
+Unlike the federal government, many local governments and all state governments are substantial net creditors in financial markets.
+Although state and local debt has increased over the past 50 years, the increase in financial assets has been much larger, especially for state governments; the net financial wealth of state governments has increased from less than 5 percent of GDP in the early 1960s to over 20 percent in 2007.
+Several implications follow.
+First, there is not necessarily any relation between state and local borrowing and fiscal deficits, and it is wrong to treat an increase in the (gross) debt ratio as evidence of (net) dissaving.
+In fact, as we show, fiscal balances and debt ratios often vary together, not inversely.
+Second, when states seek to accommodate mismatches between revenue and expenditure (for instance due to the business cycle) they often do so by reducing their asset positions rather than by issuing new debt.
+Third, to the extent that the real activities of state and local governments are limited by their balance sheet positions, these may come from the asset side as well as on the liability side.
 The picture presented here suggests that the financial constraint faced by state and local governments is not only or perhaps even the terms on which they may borrow, but the terms on which they must prefund future expenditures.